diplomegalo/Poc/Poc.GraphQL.Gtw/README.md

 We are designing architecture with different microservices who serve a meal recipes mobile application:
 - The `Nutrition` service: manage the food and there information, for example there nutritional values.
 - The `Recipes` service: combines food reference together and describe action to complete a meal.
-- The `Menu` service: which is the `Api Gateway` combining the recipes and nutrition model together and offering a full model of data.
+- The `Menu` service: the `Api Gateway` combining the recipes and nutrition model together and offering a full model of data.

 ```mermaid
 graph TD;